kinjals0130/SoftwareDesign_FinalProject/README.md

-# StarLux-Cinemas
+# StarLux Cinemas

 ## Description

-This is a Theatre Ticket Booking System where the user can select their preferred theatre location, movie, seats and book tickets.
-The user is required to create an account or login before booking their tickets.
+StarLux is a Theatre Ticket Booking Website where users can select their preferred theatre location, movie, seats and book tickets.
+The user is required to create an account or login prior to booking their tickets.

+Our goal is to provide our customers with the highest quality entertainment by continuously optimizing our infrastructure and services, while meeting end-users’ requirements.
+The aim for this software product is to reduce latency and complexity of in-person ticket purchasing by optimizing the efficiency of technology.

+The <b>ADD process (Attribute-Driven Design)</b> is a systematic method that helps one design an effective architecture for their software system.
+This repository will follow a step-by-step summary of the activities that are performed during the ADD process iterations.

 ## Table of Contents